 i recall a major off at one of the open air gigs in a London park, maybe

 Crystal Palace circa 83 a march for jobs do.

 Bristol was always dodgy and Birmingham when roadieing.

 "Truth is a pathless land.
 Man cannot come to it through any

 organisation, through any creed, through any dogma, priest or ritual,

-has to find it through the mirror of relationship, through the
+to find it through the mirror of relationship, through the understanding

-understanding of the contents of his own mind, through observation and
+of the contents of his own mind, through observation and not through

 More information about the Gathering